Chasseurs d'Afrique: History

 First raised in 1831, shortly after the French occupation of Algiers, the Chasseurs d'Afrique (Chass. d'Af. in common vernacular) were created through transfers from the chasseurs à cheval, other metropolitan cavalry regiments and some infantry units.
 Initially about 40 members of each squadron were locally recruited indigenous horsemen.
 Two additional regiments were created in 1832 and 1833 respectively, while the Arab and Berber troopers were transferred to the newly organised Spahis in 1836.

 In addition to numerous campaigns in North Africa, these colorful regiments also served in the Crimean War, Second Italian War of Independence, Franco-Prussian War, Indochina, France's invasion of Mexico, Dahomey (1892), Madagascar (1895) and both world wars.
 The 1st and 4th Regiments of Chass. d'Af. distinguished themselves by securing the flank of Lord Cardigan during the ill-fated Charge of the Light Brigade.
 On this and other occasions they used their characteristic African tactic of advancing rapidly in open order, in contrast to the rigid lines of the Light Brigade.

 On 5 May 1863 the 1st Chasseurs d'Afrique distinguished itself in a clash with Mexican lancers during the Battle of San Pablo del Monte.
 The regimental flag was subsequently decorated with the Cross of the Legion of Honour, the first French cavalry regiment to receive this distinction.
 5 May remains the annual day of celebration for the modern Chass. d'Af.

 All four of the regiments then in existence participated in the Franco-Prussian War of 1870, with only depot squadrons remaining in Algeria.
 They suffered heavy casualties in a series of charges at the Battle of Sedan.
-Drawing on reservists and volunteers it was possible to reconstitue three provisional regiments, two of which continued to fight on as part of the new Republican armies.
+Drawing on reservists and volunteers it was possible to reconstitute three provisional regiments, two of which continued to fight on as part of the new Republican armies.

 World War I

 At the outbreak of World War I in 1914, six regiments of Chasseurs d'Afrique were in existence.
 The 1er and 2e RCA had detached squadrons on active service in eastern Morocco while the four remaining regiments were on garrison duty in Algeria and Tunisia.
-Seven regiments of Chasseurs d'Afrique (including three regiments de marche or active service units created for a particular campaign) were transferred to France between 1914 and 1918.
+Seven regiments of Chasseurs d'Afrique (including three marching regiments) were transferred to France between 1914 and 1918.

-Four squadrons were present during the Gallipoli campaign with the Corps expéditionnaire d'Orient, the unit being renamed as the 8th provisional regiment of Chasseurs d'Afrique on 29 July 1915.
+Four squadrons were present during the Gallipoli campaign with the Corps Expéditionnaire d'Orient, the unit being renamed as the 8th Marching Regiment of Chasseurs d'Afrique on 29 July 1915.
 Two squadrons of the 1er and 4e RCA ended the war in the Middle East fighting against the Turks as part of the 5th Light Horse Brigade, while the 5e RCA detached squadrons to serve in the Balkans.